nghin/vacsf.org.test/pages/bible-study/Meditations/Grieve-Holy-Spirit.md

 ### What Is The <u>PURPOSE</u> Of The Holy Spirit When He Comes?

 > <sup>7</sup> But I tell you the truth, it is to your advantage that I am going away.
-For if I do not go away, <u>the Advocate</u> will not come to you, but if I go, I will send him to you. <sup>8</sup> And when he comes, he will <u>prove the world wrong concerning sin and righteousness and judgment</u> - <sup>9</sup> <u>concerning sin, because they do not believe in me</u>; <sup>10</sup> concerning <u>righteousness</u>, because I am going to the Father and you will see me no longer; <sup>11</sup> and concerning <u>judgment</u>, because the ruler of this world has been condemned.
-(John 16:8-11)
+For if I do not go away, <u>the Advocate</u> will not come to you, but if I go, I will send him to you. <sup>8</sup> And when he comes, he will <u>prove the world wrong concerning sin and righteousness and judgment</u> - <sup>9</sup> <u>concerning sin, because they do not believe in me</u>; <sup>10</sup> concerning <u>righteousness</u>, because I am going to the Father and you will see me no longer; <sup>11</sup> and concerning <u>judgment</u>, because the ruler of this world has been condemned. <cite>John 16:8-11</cite>

 The Advocate in verse 7 above is the Holy Spirit.
-Jesus explains what He does when He comes, that He will do 3 things, all of which may give us clue as to what action against his purpose may be considered an unforgivable sin.
+Jesus explains what He does when He comes, that He will do 3 things, all of which may give us clues as to what actions against his purpose may be considered an unforgivable sins.

 ### Concerning sin